LangStream/documentation/pipeline-agents/ai-actions/ai-chat-completions.md

 ## Using OpenAI chat models

-The `ai-chat-completions` for OpenAI uses the /v1/chat/completions endpoint.
+> The `ai-chat-completions` for OpenAI uses the /v1/chat/completions endpoint.
 Refer to the [OpenAI documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility) to know which models are compatible.

+Setup the OpenAI LLM [configuration](../../configuration-resources/large-language-models-llms/open-ai-configuration.md).
+Add the `ai-chat-completions` agent:

 ```yaml
 pipeline: